lokeam/gopixelart/README.md

 # GoPixelArt
 Pixel Art Editor made in Golang.
+Uses the [Fyne](https://fyne.io/) toolkit for Widget and Canvas manipulation.

 ## Project Status - 25%
 _In active development_